instructed-glacier-model/igm-doc/docs/modules/processes/avalanche.md

 # Module `avalanche`

 This IGM module simulates the redistribution of snow and ice due to gravitational avalanches.
-The model assumes that if the local surface slope exceeds a given threshold (angle of repose), mass is redistributed toward lower elevations until the surface slope is reduced below this threshold.
+The model assumes that when the local surface slope exceeds a specified threshold (angle of repose), mass is redistributed toward lower elevations until the surface slope is reduced below this threshold.

-**Contributors:** Jürgen Mey, Guillaume Jouvet

-This function was adapted from [Mark Kessler's GC2D](https://github.com/csdms-contrib/gc2d) program and implemented in IGM by Jürgen Mey with support from Guillaume Jouvet.
+**Contributors:** This function was adapted from [Mark Kessler's GC2D](https://github.com/csdms-contrib/gc2d) program and implemented in IGM by Jürgen Mey with support from Guillaume Jouvet.

 ## Config Structure
 ~~~yaml